containers/toolbox/doc/toolbox-init-container.1.md

 **--gid** GID

-Pass GID as the user's numerical group ID from the host to the toolbox container.
+Pass GID as the user's numerical group ID from the host to the Toolbx container.

 **--home** HOME

-Create a user inside the toolbox container whose login directory is HOME.
+Create a user inside the Toolbx container whose login directory is HOME.
 This option is required.

 **--home-link**